SAP-samples/teched2022-XP260/exercises/ex2/README.md

 ## Exercise 2.1 Configuring the users that shall use MFA

-As MFA reduces the usbility of the authentication process, you wouldn't want to make it mandatory for everbody.
-In the first step, we will therefore create a group for those user that need to authenticare with MFA.
+As MFA reduces the usability of the authentication process, you wouldn't want to make it mandatory for everybody.
+In the first step, we will therefore create a group for those user that need to authenticate with MFA.
 For example these could be the users with administrative rights while pure viewers might not require MFA.

 1. Open the administration console of your Identity Authentication service tenant ( bestrunXY.accounts.ondemand.com/admin/ ).
 You will also find it on the [Getting Started](/exercises/ex0) page.

 2. Choose the menu item "User & Authorizations" --> "User Groups".

 3. Click the "Create" button to create a group with the name "BTP_Admins" and display name "BTP Admins".
-CLick "Create" to save the new group.
+Click "Create" to save the new group.

 4. To assign users to the group, click the "Add" button above the list of users.